2sic/2sxc-docs/2sxc Docs Generator/basics/app/views/configuration.md

 ## View Configuration in Razor

-2sxc 12.02 introduces the ability to access View Configuration from Razor.
+2sxc 12.02 introduces the ability to access View some Configuration from Razor.

 * The most important properties are available on `CmsContext.View` - this is an [ICmsView](xref:ToSic.Sxc.Context.ICmsView) object with properties like
     * `Id`
     * `Identifier`
-* The entire configuration can be accessed on `CmsContext.View.Configuration` - this is a [Dynamic Entity](xref:NetCode.DynamicData.DynamicEntity)
+    * `Edition`
+    * `Name`

 ## Advanced Topics